 Notes

-1 This is a compilation of the Bail Act 1982 and includes the amendments made by the other written laws referred to in the following table 1M, 1a, 4, 5.
+1 This reprint is a compilation as at 1 May 2015 of the Bail Act 1982 and includes the amendments made by the other written laws referred to in the following table 1M, 1a, 4, 5.
 The table also contains information about any reprint.

 Compilation table